paulfioravanti/qmk_keymaps/README.md

 ## Flashing Firmware

-QMK has its own tool, [QMK Toolbox][], for flashing firmware, but for Ergodox firmware flashing, I had better luck with other tools.
+QMK has its own tool, [QMK Toolbox][], for flashing firmware.
+If it seems a bit too technical for you, and you own an Ergodox EZ, you may have luck with other tools.
 See Ergodox EZ layout README file for details.

 ## Handy Links